EUDAT-Training/B2SHARE-Training/00_Getting_your_API_token.md

 # Getting you API token

-This guide will take you through the steps to obtain access tokens which are required to access the B2SHARE service programmatically through the REST API.
+This guide will take you through the steps to obtain access tokens on the B2SHARE website.
+API or access tokens are required to access the B2SHARE service programmatically through the REST API.

-The B2HARE HTTP REST API can be used for interacting with B2SHARE via external services or applications.
-Only authenticated users can use the API.
-Authentication is done by passing an `access token` in the request.
-This `access token` can be retrieved by generating one on the B2SHARE service website.
+The B2HARE HTTP REST API can be used for interaction with B2SHARE via external services or applications.
+Only authenticated users can do API requests.
+User authentication is done by passing an `access_token` parameter along with the request.
+This `access_oken` can be retrieved by generating one on the B2SHARE service website.

 Please note that access tokens are for private use only and not to be shared with other persons or institutions.
 Sharing them enables other people to alter your data on your behalf.